 Properties acquired before the marriage or after separation have special consideration in divorce courts.
 For example, if a wife in San Bernardino acquires something after her spouse has filed for divorce, it might be considered exclusively hers.

 • Manner of Acquisition

 Disability settlements and inheritances are often awarded to the spouse that they were intended for in the inheritance.
 For example, if after separation a man inherits his father’s sports car, the car would likely be awarded to the man at the time of the divorce since he was the intended recipient.

 Unless there is a specific written statement at the time of acquisition that a specific property belongs solely to one spouse and not the other, all properties are considered to be owned jointly.

 Examples of Marital Properties

-Sometimes during a divorce case, one or both parties may question what is actually property.
+Sometimes during a San Bernardino divorce case, one or both parties may question what is actually property.
 Any tangible item that is acquired during the marriage is considered property.
-Common properties that are subject to division by the courts include real estate, automobiles, electronic equipment, pets, boats and other recreational vehicles, collectibles such as coins, art and furniture.
+Common properties that are subject to division by the courts include real estate, automobiles, electronic equipment, pets, boats, and other recreational vehicles, collectibles such as coins, art, and furniture.
 Basically anything tangible that has value is considered property.
 Other marital properties that are subject to property division laws are insurance policies and business ventures.

 San Bernardino Property division in divorce court is one of the most common areas where disputes arise.
-Even the most amicable divorce can get messy when sorting out property ownership as each partner enters with specific expectations that they want met.
+Even the most amicable divorce can get messy when sorting out property ownership as each partner enters with specific expectations that they want to be met.
 Hiring an experienced divorce attorney is very important.
-San Diego Divorce attorneys are well-versed in California property law and are able to apply it to each case they take.
-Please email or call The San Bernardino Divorce Law Center now for help.
+San Bernardino property division attorneys are well-versed in California property law and are able to apply it to each case they take.
+Please email or call now for help.